mobiletest2016/machine-learning-articles/articles/how-to-use-elu-with-keras.md

 These functions all _change the ReLU formula_ slightly in order to overcome some of the problems:

-- **[Leaky ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-leaky-relu-with-keras.md)** sets the negative part of the formula to really small but nonzero outputs (the inputs are being multiplied by some parameter \[latex\]\\alpha\[/latex\]), which means that dying neurons are no longer present.
+- **[Leaky ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-leaky-relu-with-keras.md)** sets the negative part of the formula to really small but nonzero outputs (the inputs are being multiplied by some parameter $\\alpha$), which means that dying neurons are no longer present.
-- **[PReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-prelu-with-keras.md)** recognizes that setting \[latex\]\\alpha\[/latex\] manually in advance of training means that certain assumptions about the data and the model have to be made.
+- **[PReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-prelu-with-keras.md)** recognizes that setting $\\alpha$ manually in advance of training means that certain assumptions about the data and the model have to be made.
 Such assumptions may not hold or may not be fully perfect for the particular ML problem, which means that performance may deteriorate.
-PReLU generalizes Leaky ReLU to a situation where \[latex\]\\alpha\[/latex\] is made input-specific and becomes trainable.
+PReLU generalizes Leaky ReLU to a situation where $\\alpha$ is made input-specific and becomes trainable.
 As with Leaky ReLU, this avoids the dying ReLU problem.

 Unfortunately, while they do contribute towards a better activation function, the functions do still not solve all the well-known issues.